 Payton was easy, typically she is fine with anything and would much prefer to just show up to these things.
-She helped pick out the invites and the theme, and I would share ideas with her, but for the most part she was pretty hands off.
+She simply contacted wedding loan nz to get the money we need for planning this event and helped pick out the invites and the theme, and I would share ideas with her, but for the most part she was pretty hands off.
 I have a very different personality though, aka a control freak.
 Like I want to plan my own shower, ya know?
 So it is always good to check in and see what your bride wants!

 Next, consider who is going to help plan the shower with you.

 Typically, the whole bridal party will help put it on and everyone splits the cost of everything, but I personally don’t think there is a right or wrong way of doing this, as long as everyone is on the same page.
 Ask all of the bridesmaids who wants to do what and go from there.
 You can also set a budget with everyone at this time if you feel that to be necessary.